Definition of caiman

 : any of several Central and South American crocodilians (genera Caiman, Melanosuchus, and Paleosuchus) similar to alligators

-Origin of CAIMAN
+Origin and Etymology of caiman

 Spanish caimán, probably from Carib caymán

-Seen & Heard
+Seen and Heard

 What made you want to look up caiman?
 Please tell us where you read or heard it (including the quote, if possible).